tAndreani/IPVARIABLE/README.md

 ###### Figure 3) A null distribution is computed for each cell line by sampling the reproducibility score matrix of Fig2-B. Z-score and P.value is computed for each score.
 In the picture, represented are the statistical test for DNA regions with reproducibility score 0 (that we renamed variable).

 # Variable regions prediction in K562 cell lines and mESC according to several DNA features
 To train and test the random forest model we used the RandomForestClassifierfrom the Python package sklearn (0.21.3)  As features, we used a pannel of published datasets and mapped the variable regions to them.
 A null model was created with the package gkmSVM matching the simulated sequences in the same percentage as found in the positive test set at CG riche promoters, R-loops and 5'UTRs.
 The performance of the algorithm was obtained within a stratified ten-fold cross-validation using the appropriate sklearn functions.
+Instruction to run the script are in the folder `VOT_prediction`.

 The simulation of the negative test set is obtained (be sure the the R script `genNullSeqs_in.R` and the bed files are within your folder):